 Elixir transforms fallen heritage fruits during public events into all sorts of products which will be used for upcoming events of Enough Room for Space and sold to support it's activities.
 Felix De Boeck, an early modernist Belgian painter, made his living from this orchard, as a result he was working independently as an artist without the pressure to sell his works.

-Reflects on topics like new scientific and industrial developments, but also art, education and social rights that occupied the Lunar Men during the Enlightenment or the Age of Reason.
+Critically reflects on topics like new scientific and industrial developments, but also art, education and social rights that occupied the Lunar Men during the Enlightenment or the Age of Reason.

 Present Perfect was a long-term project consisting of an ongoing series of research travels, discussions, artistic residencies, talks, events, exhibitions and collaborations between Cameroonian and European artists.
 It explored phenomena of cultural import and export between Europe and Cameroon through new artistic productions.